-Voluntary Contractual Assessment: California property owners may enter into voluntary contractual assessments under Assembly Bill 811.
+Voluntary Contractual Assessment: California property owners may enter into Voluntary Contractual Assessments under Assembly Bill 811.
 This bill enables property owners to obtain financing for energy efficiency, water conservation and solar energy improvements that is repaid as assessments on their property tax bills.
-The primary goals of the bill are to lower greenhouse gas levels and reduce energy and water consumption.
+The primary goals of the bill is to lower greenhouse gas levels, and reduce energy and water consumption.